valentinbesse/Camille-the-Cooking-Companion/README.md

 # Camille the Cooking Companion
 Camille Helps to optimize my batch cooking routine with automatic shopping list, recipes with shared ingredients...

+## Features

+## Tech Stack
+- C#
+- React
+- Javascript
+- ASP.NET

+## How to use

-## Github branching strategy
+## Contributing

-Each new development is made in a separate branche based on dev. dev branche gathers all the actual features that are developped and reached the Definition Of Done.
-Once enough features have been added to the dev branche, it is merged onto the main branche and a new version is released.
+Pull requests are welcome.
+For major changes, please open an issue first to discuss what you would like to change.

-## Definition of Done
+## License

-1. Tests have been added to cover the new feature.
+This project is open source and available under the [GNU GPLv3](LICENSE).